Xiaomi 13: Camera System

 The cameras are capable of shooting 8K video at 24fps and 4K video at up to 60fps, offering impressive video capabilities for content creators.
 The Leica branding also brings enhanced color accuracy and an improved bokeh effect for portraits.

-The front camera is a 32 MP sensor, which delivers sharp and detailed selfies, as well as magnificent performance in video calls.
+The front camera is a 32 MP sensor, which delivers high-resolution selfies.

 Battery and Charging

 The Xiaomi 13 comes with a 4,500 mAh battery, supporting 67W wired fast charging, which can fully charge the device in around 38 minutes.
 The phone also supports 50W wireless charging, allowing for quick top-ups without the need for cables, and 10W reverse wireless charging to charge other devices.

 Connectivity

 The Xiaomi 13 offers 5G connectivity, ensuring fast data speeds on supported networks.
 It also includes Wi-Fi 6, Bluetooth 5.3, NFC, and USB Type-C. The device does not have a 3.5 mm headphone jack, in line with current smartphone trends favoring wireless audio solutions.